khoih-prog/WiFiWebServer/README.md

 #### New in v1.0.3

-1. Add support to nRF52 boards, such as AdaFruit Feather nRF52832, nRF52840 Express, BlueFruit Sense, Itsy-Bitsy nRF52840 Express, Metro nRF52840 Express, etc.
+1. Add support to **nRF52** boards, such as **AdaFruit Feather nRF52832, nRF52840 Express, BlueFruit Sense, Itsy-Bitsy nRF52840 Express, Metro nRF52840 Express, NINA_B302_ublox, etc.**

 #### New Version v1.0.2